 The following documents will guide applicants/recipients through the creation, modification and submission of Applications for Funding, claims, Forecast of Project Expenditures (FPE) and activity reports.
 Questions regarding these user guides should be submitted via the GCOS Contact Us.

-- GCOS: User Guide (Project Intake) (HTML version)
+- GCOS: User Guide (Applications and Projects) (HTML version)

-- GCOS: User Guide (Project Intake) (PDF version including screenshots, 2 MB)
+- GCOS: User Guide (Applications and Projects) (PDF version including screenshots, 1 MB)

 - GCOS: User Guide (Project Management) (HTML version)